Business Management and Entrepreneurship

 Requirements:

-Three required core classes: MGMT 101 Entrepreneurial Leadership, MGMT 120 Economic Principles for the Entrepreneur OR ECON 160 Principles of Economics, MGMT 201 Quantitative Tools for the Entrepreneur; one ethics class from the list below; two electives from two different departments; and the capstone course MGMT 400.
+Three required core classes: MGMT 101 Entrepreneurial Leadership, MGMT 120 Economic Principles for the Entrepreneur OR ECON 160 Principles of Economics, MGMT 201 Quantitative Tools for the Entrepreneur; one ethics class from the list below; two electives from two different departments unless they come from the MGMT department; and one MGMT 300-level course or above that serves as the capstone (or one additional ethics elective or non-ethics elective at the 300-level).
 All courses must be passed with a grade of C- or higher.
 Credit/no credit courses cannot be counted towards the minor.

 Ethics Requirement